Impression And Mouth Preparation

 Answer:

-Cause of Residual ridge:
+Cause of the Residual ridge:

-Clinical Features of Residual ridge:
+Clinical Features of Residual Ridge:

 • Decreased depth & width of sulcular